Jonasmunch/Advanced-BIM-group-14/A3: Use Case/readme.md

     - Geometry: length, width and height, cross section dimensions.

-    - Location: x, y and z location in the building, storey.
+    - Relative position: x, y and z location in the building, storey and rotation.

 - Find in an external sources i.e. BR18:\
     For the calculations of the structural elements to be useful, they have to comply with the norms in BR18 and Eurocode.